BlackRookSoftware/RookScript/QUICK-GUIDE.md

 The `check` functionality does not have a way to automatically free resources (like how some languages have `finally`) - you will have to ensure that happens given your program's flow.

 Checking for errors also adds a little overhead to a script (roughly +7% throughput).
-A check is made each function call and entering/leaving a `check` block pushes/pops some more objects in/out of the stack.
+A check is made function call and entering/leaving a `check` block pushes/pops some more objects in/out of the stack.
 Use discretion with your automatic error detection, especially in real-time applications that call a script constantly!

 ### The Preprocessor